 18. Hire a BBQ boat

-For a special family day out hire a hire a BBQ Boat at the Dunbogan Boatshed and Marina.
+For a special family day in Port Macquarie, hire a hire a BBQ Boat at the Dunbogan Boatshed and Marina.
 No license is required, just pack your fishing rods, grab bait and tackle at the marina and kick back on board one of their BBQ boats, and enjoy a sizzling lunch as you drift down the pretty Camden Haven River.

 19. Take a Chinese Junk cruise on the Hastings River